Oh My Food Recipes

 warm up chicken broth in a pot top view

-17. Lastly, pour 2 cups of chicken broth into a pot and turn on a small medium fire until it's boiling.
+17. Lastly, pour 2 cups of chicken broth into a pot and turn on a small to medium fire until it's boiling.
 After, pour the chicken broth over the cooked wonton in step 16 when it is ready to serve.

 You May Also Like These Recipes: